-At Nantucket High School we offer open enrollment.
+Open enrollment is a hallmark of the Nantucket High School experience.
 Open enrollment means a student who has met the prerequisite requirements may select any course listed in the Program of Study.
 Open enrollment presents both an opportunity and a challenge.
-While stretching to select an Honors or Advanced Placement course may result in many benefits for the student, sometimes the increase in workload, personal responsibility and resulting grade are overlooked challenges.
+Stretching to select an Honors or Advanced Placement course may result in many benefits for the student; however, sometimes the increased workload, personal responsibility and resulting grade are overlooked challenges.
 As you consider your courses and consider changing to a more challenging level, please do so carefully and with input from your teachers, parents, and School Counselor.

 President Harry Truman said, "don't be afraid to go out on a limb... that is where the fruit is."
 We want students to stretch and select the most rigorous yet appropriate program possible.
 In doing so, however, we also want students to be mindful of the significant and substantially different requirements that come with being a student in our Honors and Advanced Placement courses.
 We have expanded our Advanced Placement program significantly over the last several years.
 Please review these offerings carefully.
 Most students should not elect more than three AP courses in a given year; it is simply too much for most students.
-Students who elect Advanced Placement courses in English, Math or Science might be required to participate in mandatory Saturday sessions throughout the year.
-Please check the course description to see if Saturdays are part of participating in the course.
-Virtual High School (VHS) courses offer many opportunities but come with a significant amount of personal responsibility.
-The VHS calendar does not match the NHS calendar.
-These courses should be considered with great care.
+All students who enroll in an Advanced Placement course are required to take the AP exam for that course.